emazzotta/aerospikedown/README.md

 });

 // Namespace and set will be needed on every db operation
-// in order to know where to save data and where to retrieve it from var namespace_and_set = {
+// It indicates where to save data and where to retrieve data from var namespace_and_set = {
     namespace: 'test',
     set: 'anything'